 cd /opt/splunkforwarder/bin ./splunk start

-In Part IV of this series, we will dig into Zeek data with sample Splunk queries.
+In Part IV of this series, we’ll introduce threat hunting with Zeek data through actionable Splunk queries.